quwahara/booq/README.md

     // 2.
 Create Brx object from the models. var brx = new Brx({
-        "payloads": models
+        "io": models
     });

     // 3.
 Bind to input tag.
-    brx.payloads.user._bind("user_name");
+    brx.io.user._bind("user_name");

     // 4.
-Put actual data to payloads, then the data will show in input text. brx.payloads = {
+Put actual data to io, then the data will show in input text. brx.io = {
         user: {
             user_name: "Motoko"
         }